CCHA Community Incentive Program: Application Process

 • Endowments

-• Any covered services under the scope of the regional organization (CCHA) or Health First Colorado (see eligibility section for links to detailed information):
+• Any covered services under the scope of the regional organization (CCHA) or Health First Colorado (see eligibility section for links to detailed information or email PIAC@cchacares.com):

 • Practice transformation